avniproject/avni-website/src/pages/blog/2021-update.md

 ---
 # Usage and Impact
 ----------------
-We saw an overall 100% increase in the system usage from last year, which means double the number of services rendered!
+We saw an overall **100% increase in the system usage from last year**, which means double the number of services rendered!

 ![](/img/2021-update/2021-reach-and-impact.png)

-### Utility in Covid
+### Utility in Covid 😷
 Last year <a href="https://sathicehat.org/" target="_blank" rel="noopener noreferrer">SATHI</a> used Avni to roll out surveys to collect information from ASHAs, Anganwadi workers and health committee members of 28 blocks from 13 districts of Maharashtra.
 This year we saw multiple organisations using Avni in their projects dealing with the pandemic.

 <a href="https://avniproject.org/blog/shelter-journey-remoulding-data-collection-paper-kobotoolbox-avni/" target="_blank" rel="noopener noreferrer">Shelter Associates</a> tracks vaccination status and interest in getting vaccinated in the households of urban slums of Mumbai, Pune and Kolhapur.